-The Request for Public Assistance is the official first step for public and private nonprofit organizations to apply for federal disaster assistance.
-State, tribal nations, local governments and certain private nonprofit organizations in Rhode Island are eligible to apply for federal assistance for debris removal, emergency services related to the disaster, and repairing or replacing damaged public facilities, such as roads, buildings and utilities.
+The RPA is the first step for public and private nonprofit organizations to apply for federal disaster assistance.
+State and local governments and certain private nonprofit organizations in Florida are eligible to apply for federal assistance for debris removal, emergency services related to the disaster, and repairing or replacing damaged public facilities, such as roads, buildings and utilities.

 FEMA’s mission is to support our citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.